Metacognition for SEND and Neurodivergent Students

 Multiple means of representation:

 Offer alternatives for visual and auditory information.
-Strategy checklists should be available in visual formats with minimal text for students who struggle with reading, whilst also being available as text for those who prefer reading or who use screen readers.
+Strategy checklists should be available in visual formats with minimal text for learners who struggle with reading, whilst also being available as text for those who prefer reading or who use screen readers.

 Multiple means of action and expression:

 Metacognition, where learners understand their thinking, can be shown in several ways.
-Learners might verbally explain their processes, or reflect in writing.
+Learners can verbally explain their processes, or reflect in writing.
 They could use drawings or concept maps, like Novak (1998) suggested, and even audio.
 Learners can also simply demonstrate their knowledge, according to Flavell (1979).

 Multiple means of engagement: